-My Partner & I Texted Memes Only For An Entire Day & This Is How It Affected Our Relationship
+My Partner & I Only Texted Each Other Memes For An Entire Day & It Was Tough AF

 Here's something to know about me: I love, crave, and need constant communication, especially with my partner.
 We text every few hours throughout the day to keep each other updated on our lives.
 We also love to make each other LOL and love ourselves a good meme, so we decided to text memes only for an entire day to see if and how it would affect our relationship.